Last updated: May 4, 2026

 Does Arizona tax IRA or 401(k) withdrawals?

 Usually yes.
 Arizona generally starts with federal adjusted gross income, so traditional IRA and 401(k) withdrawals that are taxable federally are usually taxable by Arizona too.
 Arizona does not have a broad exclusion for private retirement withdrawals.
-The main exceptions are special subtractions such as military retired pay and certain public pensions.
+Main exceptions include military retired pay and certain public pensions.

 Does Arizona tax pensions from another state?

 Usually yes.
 Arizona taxes full-year residents on all income, including retirement income from another state.
 The public-pension subtraction is narrow.
-The Form 140 instructions say public retirement pensions from states other than Arizona do not qualify for the $2,500 subtraction.
-That is one of the easiest rules for retirees to miss.
+Public retirement pensions from states other than Arizona do not qualify for the $2,500 subtraction.

 Is there a renter rebate for seniors in Arizona?